Trends in Motion Prediction Toward Deployable and Generalizable Autonomy: A Revisit and Perspectives: Generalizable Motion Prediction

 \subsubsection{Method Recap}

-While previous approaches in this chapter have primarily focused on novel losses and model architectures—such as learning invariant features or rapidly adapting models using limited target data—the last section on OOD detection and generalization marks a shift toward an alternative, data-centric perspective on improving generalization.
+While previous approaches in this chapter have primarily focused on novel losses and model architectures—such as learning invariant features or rapidly adapting models using limited target data—the last section on OOD detection and generalization marks a mild shift toward an alternative, data-centric perspectives on improving generalization.
 In this section, we further discuss about data augmentation and synthesis, two widely adopted strategies to increase data volume/diversity and expand the effective coverage of the data distribution.
-In computer vision, various augmentation techniques have been proposed to simulate input degradation~\cite{hendrycksbenchmarking}, including random color perturbations, blurring, and rotations.
+In computer vision, various augmentation techniques have been proposed to simulate input degradation~\cite{hendrycksbenchmarking} in the appearance level, including random color perturbations, blurring, and rotations.
 On the semantic level, augmentations like Mixup~\citep{zhang2017mixup}, CutMix~\citep{yun2019cutmix}, CutOut~\citep{devries2017improved}, and copy-and-paste strategies~\citep{yan2018second,ghiasi2021simple} inject new semantic information and increase scene complexity.
 These augmentations create more challenging test cases and allow rare examples to be oversampled when desired.
 Beyond augmentation, an alternative approach is data synthesis/generation.
 In general, synthesized data could potentially expands the original distribution of the dataset, usually leading to a performance improvement.
-For example, recent works also demonstrate that combining generated data with real-world samples can improve discriminative perception tasks~\cite{azizi2023synthetic}.
+For example, recent works also demonstrate that combining generated data with real-world samples in a bootstrap manner can improve discriminative perception tasks~\cite{azizi2023synthetic}.